-When the country’s water is polluted it is devastating, but US water and wastewater systems don’t receive the funding needed to keep working properly.
+When water and wastewater in this country is polluted it is devastating, but US water and wastewater treatment systems don’t all receive the funding they need to keep working properly.

 Water and Wastewater Systems Need Funding to Work Properly